ULTRA OMEGA-3 - 120 softgels

-Ultra Omega-3 by HSN Essentials is a nutritional supplement made of rich in Omega-3 fish oil.
+Ultra Omega-3 by HSN Essentials is a nutritional supplement made of Omega-3 fatty acids (EPA + DHA).

 Ultra Omega-3 has been enriched with Vitamin E, a fat-soluble vitamin with great antioxidant properties.
 (1)

-Vitamin E helps protect cells in the presence of toxic compounds and has significant anticoagulant properties, so it has an important role as a protector of the cardiovascular system.
+Vitamin E helps with the protection of the cells from the presence of toxic compounds and it has significant anticoagulant properties, so it has an important role as a protector of the cardiovascular system.
 (2)

-There a three main Omega-3 fatty acids: alpha-linolenic acid (ALA) found in some seeds and oils of some plants such as flaxseed, eicosapentaenoic (EPA) and docosahexaenoic (DHA), found in fish and crustaceans.
+There are three main Omega-3 fatty acids: alpha-linolenic acid (ALA) which can be found in some seeds and oils of some plants such as flaxseed, eicosapentaenoic (EPA) and docosahexaenoic (DHA), found in fish and crustaceans.

-Although the body produces EPA and DHA from ALA, the amount is not always enough, so experts recommend taking them through supplementation.
+Although the body produces EPA and DHA from ALA, the amount is not always enough, which is the reason why experts recommend their consumption through supplementation.

-Ultra Omega-3 of HSN Essentials stands above the rest of Omega-3 products due to its high content of docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA):
+Ultra Omega-3 by HSN Essentials stands out over the rest of Omega-3 products due to its high content of Docosahexaenoic acid (DHA) and Dicosapentaenoic acid (EPA):

 - EPA: 660 mg